supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M07_L13_Implement_Security_and_Compliance_in_an_Azure_Pipeline.md

 1. In the **Change billing** pane, select **Remove billing** setting and click on Save.

-  **Congratulations** on completing the lab!
+> **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:

-  > - Navigate to the Lab Validation tab, from the upper right corner in the lab guide section.
+- Click the Lab Validation tab located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
-  > - Hit the Validate button for the corresponding task.
-If you receive a success message, you have successfully validated the lab.
+- Hit the Validate button for the corresponding task.
+If you receive a success message, you can proceed to the next task.
-  > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+- If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-  > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+- If you need any assistance, please contact us at labs-support@spektrasystems.com.
+We are available 24/7 to help you out.

 ## Review

 In this lab, you integrated a GitHub project with Azure DevOps by using the new Azure Pipelines integration from the Marketplace.

-### You have successfully completed the lab.
+## You have successfully completed the lab.